dnsimple/dnsimple-support/content/articles/email-forwarding.md

     (.*)

-The expression is represented as a period followed by an asterisk.
-The parenthesis are required.
+The expression is represented as a period followed by an asterisk. **The parenthesis are required**.

 <note>
-When you use email forwarding on a domain, you cannot use any other email service providers (such as Google Apps).
+When you use email forwarding on a domain, you cannot use any other email service providers (like Google Apps).
 </note>

 ## Deleting an email forward

-To remove an email forward from your domain, locate the email forwarding configuration that you want to delete under the **Current Email Forwards** section, and click on **Delete**.
+To remove an email forward from your domain:

+1. Locate the email forwarding configuration that you want to delete under the **Current Email Forwards** section.
+2. Click **Delete**.

+![Email forwarding creation](/files/email-forwarding-removal.png)

 The Email forwarding will be deleted immediately, and you will no longer receive emails through this configuration.

-![Email forwarding creation](/files/email-forwarding-removal.png)

 ## Internationalized Domain Names (IDN) support {#idna}

 Our email forwarding provider doesn't support International Domain Names (or domains with non-standard characters).
-It's not possible to use an email address with an IDN domain as a destination, or to configure email forwards for an IDN domain.
+It's not possible to use an email address with an IDN domain as a destination or to configure email forwards for an IDN domain.

+## Have more questions?

+For additional questions, or if you need any assistance with email forwards, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help